Generative AI consulting

 If you need a generative AI consultant, please get in touch with Fast Data Science

-The next most sophisticated approach to this problem would be to hand tag a number of documents, perhaps as few as 10 or 20, and mark them as 1 (trial includes chemotherapy) or 2 (trial does not include chemotherapy), and send them to a machine learning algorithm such as a Naive Bayes classifier, which will learn the most informative words and assign weights to them according to how strongly they indicate that the document falls in once class or the other.
+The machine learning approach might be to hand tag a number of documents, perhaps as few as 10 or 20, and mark them as 1 (trial includes chemotherapy) or 2 (trial does not include chemotherapy), and send them to a machine learning algorithm such as a Naive Bayes classifier, which will learn the most informative words and assign weights to them according to how strongly they indicate that the document falls in once class or the other.

 Finally, we have neural networks which will learn to take the entire context of a sentence into account when categorising a document.

 Finding information such as locating all dates in a document can usually be done with a series of patterns for all possible date formats.
-Finding things like drug-drug interactions (“Clinically significant drug interactions have been reported to occur when paclitaxel is administered with doxorubicin, cisplatin, or anticonvulsants (phenytoin, carbamazepine, and phenobarbital”[1], could be discovered by a dictionary based stage to identify drug names, combined with word matching on terms such as “interaction”.
+Finding things like drug-drug interactions (such as in a sentence like “Clinically significant drug interactions have been reported to occur when paclitaxel is administered with doxorubicin, cisplatin, or anticonvulsants (phenytoin, carbamazepine, and phenobarbital”[1], could be discovered by a dictionary based stage to identify drug names, combined with word matching on terms such as “interaction”.
 However this kind of approach is already pushing the limit of what we can do with rule based methods.
 Machine learning algorithms such as neural networks can be trained to pick out the interactions mentioned, but this now requires a huge amount of training data.

 So, what if we used some of the approaches listed above in conjunction with generative AI?
 This is generally what I end up doing in most of our generative AI consulting engagements.